musket-ml/segmentation_training_pipeline/README.md

 -  it splits your data into 5 folds, and trains one model per fold;
 -  it takes care of model checkpointing, generates example image/mask/segmentation triples, collects training metrics.
 All this data will be stored in the folders just near your `config.yaml`;
 -  All your folds are initialized from fixed default seed, so different experiments will use exactly the same train/validation splits

+Also, datasets can be specified directly in your config file in more generic way, see examples ds_1, ds_2, ds_3 in "segmentation_training_pipeline/examples/people" folder.
+In this case you can just call cfg.fit() without providing dataset programmatically.

 #### Image and Mask Augmentations